Warsaw Reborn: A Phoenix City in Seven Days

 Where to Stay Tonight

-Central location provides easy walking access to Old Town attractions and excellent public transport connections for the week ahead
+Central location provides easy walking access to major sights and excellent public transport links for the rest of the week.

 2